We may earn a fee if you click on the links below. Compensation does not determine ranking. Not all brands are included. Learn more.

 In addition to home equity loans, Regions Bank offers home equity lines of credit (HELOCs).
 These start at $10,000 and go up to $500,000, with a 10-year draw and a 20-year repayment period.

-Regions Bank covers full closing costs for credit lines of $250,000 or less.
+Regions Bank covers the closing costs due on credit lines of up to $250,000.
 If your line of credit exceeds $250,000, Regions Bank will contribute up to $500.

 Eligibility requirements

-• Regional availability - Alabama, Arkansas, Florida, Georgia, Illinois, Indiana, Iowa, Kentucky, Louisiana, Mississippi, Missouri, North Carolina, South Carolina, Tennessee and Texas
+• Regional availability - Available in Alabama, Arkansas, Florida, Georgia, Illinois, Indiana, Iowa, Kentucky, Louisiana, Mississippi, Missouri, North Carolina, South Carolina, Tennessee and Texas.

 See rates on Regions Bank's Secure Website >>